inventhouse/rascal-game/README.md

 - Increase or decrease life points
 - Alter shield degradation rate or process
 - Add random elements, such as a die roll for which monster to fight
+- Add a special, say, lightning bolt you can use once to slay a monster